Agencies and Organizations

 VCU-ACE works in collaboration with the Virginia Autism Council to advance higher education, training, and educational opportunities for personnel and caregivers supporting individuals with ASD.

 VAC is a state-supported council of autism experts who provide leadership and coordination for state agencies and service providers.
-The council's mission is to increase knowledge and understanding of autism spectrum disorders in the wider community and to advance higher education, training, and educational opportunities for personnel and caregivers supporting individuals on the spectrum.
+The council's mission is to increase knowledge and understanding of autism spectrum disorder in the wider community and to advance higher education, training, and educational opportunities for personnel and caregivers supporting individuals on the spectrum.

 The council's website is Virginia's clearinghouse on research-based education and training opportunities in the area of autism.
 Additionally, VAC provides tuition reimbursement for individuals taking course work designed to prepare them to work with students on the spectrum.